Anastrazole / Arimidex for Male Infertility

 A review of men taking anastrazole showed that <5% showed decreased libido and another 7.4% had mild elevations of their liver enzymes which was not felt to be clinically significant.
 [Raman JD JUrol 2002]

-When combined with other medications, side effects can be more frequent.
+When combined with SERMs, the side effects were still infrequent and mild, though rates are slightly higher.
 A study of 51 men taking anastrazole along with clomiphene reported the following side effects:

 1) Anxiety/irritability 9.8%